Scan Direct Part Marking (DPM) Codes

-With the release of Dynamsoft Barcode Reader version 7.2, we have added support for Direct Part Marking (DPM).
+Dynamsoft Barcode Scanner is capable of decoding Direct Part Marking (DPM) codes.
 Due to their nature of being etched into surfaces rather than printed in black and white, DPM codes present a number of unique challenges for barcode readers.
 In this post, we discuss those challenges and how Dynamsoft Barcode Reader overcomes them.

 What is DPM?

 Direct part marking (DPM) is a process in which equipment is permanently marked with a type of code – typically a Data Matrix code or a QR Code.
 The code is etched into silicon, metal, plastic, or glass via a laser or etching device.

 DPM codes contain vital information used to identify parts, provide manufacture dates, safety requirements, and so on.
 A special barcode reader is used to scan the DPM codes and decode the information to track and manage the parts throughout their lifecycle.

 The Data Matrix code is the most widely used barcode format for DPM.
 The Data Matrix is a two-dimensional (2D) matrix barcode made up of square or rectangular modules arranged within a perimeter finder pattern.
 The reasons for its popularity in DPM include:

 - High Data Density: Data Matrix can store a significant amount of information in a small space, for example, 2mm*2mm.

 - Durability: Given its matrix structure, even if a part of the code is damaged or obscured, the remaining part can often still be read.